 The project is being facilitated by the National Dialogue on Climate Action (NDCA) in its role as the hub for understanding public climate change knowledge, attitudes, policy preferences, and behaviour, and the underlying psychological and cultural factors that influence the public.

-To carry out this research, the EPA is tasking YPCCC with characterising the Irish population and specific segments based on their climate change beliefs, attitudes, policy preferences, and behaviours.
+To carry out this research, the EPA tasked the YPCCC with characterising the Irish population and specific segments based on their climate change beliefs, attitudes, policy preferences, and behaviours.

-Behaviours and Attitudes Marketing Research conducted a nationally representative survey to collect data on the Irish population for analysis by the YPCCC.
+The marketing research company Behaviours & Attitudes conducted a nationally representative survey to collect data on the Irish population for analysis by the YPCCC.